McSCert/SysML-to-AUTOSAR/README.md

         ppeXXX(element);

-This allows you to edit the script file using a JS friendly editor (to get syntax check, variable resolution, formating, etc.).
+It allows you to edit the script file using a JS friendly editor (to get syntax check, variable resolution, formating, etc.).

 ### The TypeScript (TS) helpers

 The `package.json`, `jsconfig.json` and typing files (in the typings folder) provide partial typing information of the Rhapsody and AUTOSAR APIs.
-This typing information can be used, for example in VSCodium, to improve content assist and some basic type checking.
+This typing information can be used.
+For example, in VSCodium, to improve content assist and some basic type checking.